behu-kea/third-semester/topics/javascript/apis.md

 # API's

 You should have a fairly good idea of what an API is from the backend module.
 You should also have an idea of what Postman is and how to use it.
-With Postman we send a request to an API and get some data back.
+With Postman we send a requests to an API and get some data back.

 In Javascript we need to do the **exact** same!
 There are different tools for fetching data from an api with javascript, but we will be using a method called `fetch`. `fetch` does exactly the same as Postman